-2f.
+- 2f.
 Demonstrate tying the sheet bend knot.
+Describe a situation in which you would use this knot. - 2g.
+Demonstrate tying the bowline knot.
 Describe a situation in which you would use this knot.

-• First Class:
+First Class:

-• 3b.
+■ 3b.
 Demonstrate tying the timber hitch and clove hitch.